 By Lisette Cheresson

 What does any of this have to do with yoga?
-Like acupuncture, the yoga community has, until now, lacked any qualitative assessment of instructors, leaving yoga as a kind of Wild West.
+Like acupuncture until the 1980s, the yoga community has, until now, lacked any qualitative assessment of instructors, leaving yoga as a kind of Wild West.
 Certification implies that individual instructors are ready to teach after completion of a training, regardless of whether they’d been studying and practicing yoga for 20 years or 20 days.
 Instead of standardizing yoga, however, Yoga Unify Qualification will provide a way to showcase the efficacy of individual teachers.
 Any practitioner—or fellow instructor—can trust the Yoga Unify Seal of Qualification to lead you to ethical and skilled yoga professionals and courses.